brunogs/brunogs/README.md

 ## Technical Expertise:

-- Backend Development: Experience building and maintaining backend systems using Java and Golang.
+- Backend Development: I bring robust backend development skills, having successfully managed e-commerce platforms with over a million users.
+My expertise spans critical payment integrations including Stripe, Adyen, Coinbase, and Brazilian banks, alongside a solid foundation in distributed systems.
-- Microservices Architecture: Expertise in designing and developing microservices applications.
+- Microservices Architecture: I excel in microservices architecture, having been the primary custodian of an API gateway, implementing best practices such as rate limits and circuit breakers.
+My proficiency extends to employing essential patterns like health checks, service aggregation, database per service, and prioritizing domain-driven service creation.
 - Open Source: Committed to contributing to open source projects, such as Spring Cloud Gateway.
 - Continuous Learning: Enthusiastic about staying up-to-date with the latest technologies and trends in backend development.